 Honestly, there is no shortage of beer drinking holidays on the calendar because, well, most people not only enjoy drinking beer–many of them are decidedly passionate about it!
 From German Beer Day to IPA Day to Stout Day, from Oktoberfest to Homebrewing Day, this tasty beverage is worth celebrating all throughout the year.

 But this day offers the simplest of instructions when it comes to this world-renowned beverage: Drink Beer.

-Now it’s time to raise a glass of your favourite ale or lager and celebrate Drink Beer Day!
+Now it’s time to raise a glass of your favorite ale or lager and celebrate National Drink Beer Day!

 Certainly one of the oldest man-made beverages in history, beer has been produced since the Neolithic Era with some breweries dating back as far as 1040.
 In fact, going back even further, some historians think that beer had its origins as early as the 5000 BC, in places such as Iran, Egypt and Mesopotamia.